Autism Initiatives

 Peterhouse School

-Peterhouse School in Southport has been judged OUTSTANDING in all areas by Ofsted inspection since 2009.
-A non-maintained specialist school and college, it offers day and residential provision for children and young people aged 5 to 19 who have a diagnosis of Autism Spectrum Conditions.
+Peterhouse School in Southport is a non-maintained specialist school, it offers day provision for children and young people aged 5 to 19 who have a diagnosis of Autism Spectrum Conditions.

 “He has come a long way and improving every day.” - Parent